 How to create a site maintenance message with a .htaccess file?

-To create a site maintenance message using an .htaccess file, you can use the RewriteRule directive to redirect all requests to a maintenance page while your site is undergoing maintenance.
+directive to redirect all requests to a maintenance page while your site is undergoing maintenance.
 Here’s a step-by-step guide:

-• 1.
-Create a Maintenance Page:
+- 1. Create a Maintenance Page:

-Create a simple HTML or PHP maintenance page (e.g., maintenance.html or maintenance.php).
+).
 This page will be displayed to users during the maintenance period.

-Example maintenance.html:
+Example maintenance.html

 html